-4Note that it is natural for the correlations to be smaller in magnitude when the first difference filter is used.
+$^{4}$ Note that it is natural for the correlations to be smaller in magnitude when the first difference filter is used.

-5We also consider cross correlations between the hazard rates and GDP.
-We find that the separation rate leads GDP, at least weakly, while the job finding rate lags it.
-This is consistent with our unemployment results, since GDP tends to lead unemployment.
+${}^{5}$ We also consider cross correlations between the hazard rates and unemployment.
+We find that the separation rate leads unemployment, while the job finding rate moves contemporaneously with it.
+This is consistent with our productivity results, since unemployment tends to lag productivity.